goinvo/InvoPlaybook/src/pages/resources.md

 ### Tracking Progress
 - **[Asana](https://app.asana.com)** - Asana allows you to assign tasks to users, list end dates, categorize the task, and plot progress in various formats including Kan Ban and Calendar.
-- **[Bandcamp](https://basecamp.com/)** - Basecamp has file storage, task assignment and tracking, schedules, chat and message boards, and more.
+- **[Trello](https://trello.com/en-US)** - Trello lets you make lists and tag list items in the Kan Ban style.
 - **[Github](http://github.com)** - Github has a Project feature where you can create a Kan Ban to track tasks.
 When Dropbox isn't an option, Github also great for holding project files as it can track versioning with 2-factor authentication security.

 ### Templates & Surveys